 - There are many kinds of stitching frames available.
 You can sit some on tables, sit on some or have them on floor stands.
 Before you purchase a stitching frame and stand, be sure to do some research and know how where you plan to stitch most often.
 Click here to check out our selection of hoops and frames.

-ADDITIONAL TOOLS: You can begin stitching with just the items listed above and do just fine.
+Additional Tools: You can begin stitching with just the items listed above and do just fine.
 As you get more into stitching, there are some great products that will make your stitching time more enjoyable.

 If you are not careful, you will have floss monsters in your stitching basket.
-They resemble dust bunnies in that they grow and multiple if left alone.
+They resemble dust bunnies in that they grow and multiply if left alone.
 There are several options for controlling your floss.